 In the regular session, the maximum load for a graduate student is 15 semester hours of graduate work per semester, including registration for a thesis.
 In summer school the maximum load is one academic course in the May term, and two academic courses per term (plus a non-academic course if needed), for a total of 17 credit hours for the summer session.
-A graduate assistant who teaches three semester hours, or performs an equivalent service, may register for a maximum load of twelve semester hours of graduate work per semester, or three semester hours of graduate work per summer term.
-Graduate assistants who teach six semester hours will be limited to a graduate load of nine semester hours.
+A graduate assistant who teaches three semester hours, or performs an equivalent service, may register for a maximum load of twelve semester hours of graduate work per semester, or three semester hours of graduate work per semester hours will be limited to a graduate load of nine semester hours.